Amazon Peacock Bass Fishing - Brazil

 Rio Negro floating cabins

-Floating Cabins: During your trip, the floating cabins are often moved to new, unfished waters.
+Floating Cabins: During your trip, the floating cabins are moved one to two times per week to fresh, unfished waters.
 These deluxe, shallow-draft floating cabins can bypass shallow water and sandbars.
 Mobility is key to exceptional peacock bass fishing.
-Drawing only four inches of water, the floating cabins navigate past shallow-water natural barriers.
+The floating cabins draw only four inches of water and navigate past shallow-water natural barriers.

-The 12 x 15 ft. air-conditioned cabins provide comfort and style with 110 and 220 electricity and a private bathroom with a shower.
+The 270 square foot air-conditioned cabins provide comfort and style with 110 and 220 electricity and a private bathroom with a shower.
 Comfortable twin-size beds or queen-size beds for single or double occupancy.
-Their staff of 14 and bilingual host offer personalized, hands-on attention.
-Free daily laundry service.
+Their staff of 14 and a bilingual host offer personalized, hands-on attention.
+Free daily laundry and maid service.

 24-hour 110 AC and Private Bathrooms